 What I’m wearing from door to door has to be as warm as possible, yet foldable so that it practically disappears in my luggage while I’m on the road in Asia.

-The hoody might come handy in über-climatized buses and lobbies.
+The hoody might come in handy in über-climatized buses and lobbies.

-The thermal leggings are rolled together and stowed away in a tiny corner of my suitcase until I need them again for the flight back home; and the foldable jacket can even be used as a neck pillow, once I fold it back into the little pouch it comes in.
+The thermal leggings are rolled together and stowed away in a tiny corner of my suitcase until I need them again for the flight back home.
+The foldable jacket can even be used as a neck pillow, once I fold it back into the little pouch it comes in.